-As a rule there is either a Methodist or Anglican Sidesman/Steward at each service and one Reader who can be from either church.
+As a rule there is either a Methodist or Anglican Sidesman/Steward at each service and one

-Baptisms usually take place during an 11.00am Communion service.
+Baptisms usually take place during an II.00am Communion service.
 Marriages/services of thanksgiving average about one a year.
 As part of the LEP we have a Sharing Buildings Agreement with Toft Methodist Church just for marriages.
 There have been several remarriages after divorce in the church.
 Having discussed this the PCC agreed that remarriage after divorce should be permitted, provided the incumbent felt it to be acceptable and it was within the Diocesan and national guidelines.
 All such couples are offered a service of blessing if remarriage does not seem suitable, or our Reader is taking the service.
 Funerals are more frequent with quite a number wishing to be buried or for the ashes to be buried in our garden of remembrance.
 The churchyard at present has space.